jagregory/abrash-black-book/src/chapter-25.md

 ;  with CPU data to modify setting of memory that already contains data.
 ; By Michael Abrash.
 ;
-stack   segment para stack ‘STACK#146;
+stack   segment para stack 'STACK'
         db      512 dup(?)
 stack   ends
 ;